Let go of confusion and pressure around food and health. Move toward your goals with clarity, confidence, and compassionate support.

 I offer private-pay virtual nutrition counseling for adults.
 Our work is collaborative, practical, and grounded in current research.

-1:1 virtual sessions
+1:1 virtual sessions ($75/session or $255 for a four-pack)

 Clear, actionable steps tailored to your life